Family of Adolf Hitler: Johann Georg and Johann Nepomuk

 Brothers Johann Georg and Johann Nepomuk Hiedler are associated with Adolf Hitler in several ways, although the biological relationship is disputed.

 Johann Georg was considered the officially accepted paternal grandfather of Hitler.
 Whether he was actually Hitler's biological paternal grandfather remains unknown.
 He married his first wife in 1824, but she died in childbirth five months later.
 In 1842, he married Maria Anna Schicklgruber (15 April 1795 – 7 January 1847) and became the legal stepfather to her illegitimate five-year-old son, Alois.

-Around age 10, near the time of his mother's death, Alois went to live with Johann Nepomuk Hiedler (also known as Johann Nepomuk Hüttler) on his farm., who became a relatively prosperous farmer and was married to Eva Maria Decker (1792–1873), who was fifteen years his senior.
-Johann Nepomuk Hiedler was named after Johann Nepomuk, an Bohemian saint for Bohemians of both German and Czech ethnicity.
+Around age 10, near the time of his mother's death, Alois went to live with Johann Nepomuk Hiedler (also known as Johann Nepomuk Hüttler) on his farm.
+Johann Nepomuk Hiedler became a relatively prosperous farmer and was married to Eva Maria Decker (1792–1873), who was fifteen years his senior.
+Johann Nepomuk Hiedler was named after Johann Nepomuk, a Bohemian saint for Bohemians of both German and Czech ethnicity.
 The Nazis issued a pamphlet during the 1932 second elections campaign titled "Facts and Lies about Hitler" which refuted the rumour spread by the Social Democrats and Centre Party that Hitler had Czech ancestors.
 There is no evidence that any of Hitler's ancestors were of Czech origin.